clockblocker/life-tracker/README.md

 2. Open the command palette (Cmd/Ctrl + P)
 3. Choose the appropriate template for your word type
 4. Fill in the basic information - the plugin will handle the formatting and linking

+## Network Use

+This plugin utilizes network requests to communicate with the following remote services:

+*   **Google Gemini API:** Used for translation, dictionary entry generation, and other language processing tasks.
+*   **DeepSeek API:** Used as an alternative API provider for translation and language processing tasks.

+These APIs require network access to function properly.
+The plugin sends text to these services for processing and receives the results back.
+Your API keys are stored securely within your Obsidian vault and are not shared with any third parties.

+## API Keys

+This plugin requires you to provide your own API keys for the Google Gemini API and/or the DeepSeek API.
+You can obtain these keys by creating accounts on the respective platforms.

+## Disclaimer

+This plugin is not affiliated with or endorsed by Google or DeepSeek.
+The use of the Google Gemini API and DeepSeek API is subject to their respective terms of service.

+## License

+This plugin is licensed under the MIT License.
+See the `LICENSE` file for the full license text.